alvariusgames/bearcycle/README.md

 ## License

-Everything on this https://github.com/ludditegames/bears_on_atvs.git repository is under the MIT open source license.
-The following restrictions apply:
+Everything on this https://github.com/ludditegames/bearcycle.git repository is under the MIT open source license.
+It's just the source code for basic motorbike physics, please don't use anything from the released game that you can't find in this repo.
+Thanks!

-1) You may not use the trademarks "Bears on ATVs" or "Alvarius".
-2) You may not use any asset included in the released, distributable software that is not publicly accessible in this https://github.com/alvariusgames/bears_on_atvs.git repository.

-In layman's terms: don't impersonate me, and don't use music/artwork/anything you can't find publicly on https://github.com/alvariusgames/bears_on_atvs.git.